 I also spotted many neutral and pastel hues, pistachio, lavender, rose and baby blue.
 Maxis and flowing pants are big in Europe right now, just as they are in the U.S. European men were rocking the pastel shades too.
 Note that second photo on the right.
 This man is wearing three pastel shades at once.
 I wonder why the woman with him is smiling (maybe he just told her a funny joke…or something?).

 Panama hats were everywhere.
 As we know, they are the perfect go to for a bad hair day, especially when traveling.
 I wore mine almost daily on our 18-day vacation through Portugal and Spain.
-This woman looked casually elegant sitting in a cafe.
+This woman looked casually elegant sitting in a café.
 Note the bright shade of lipstick and lace cut out details in her crop top blouse.
-There is a certain poise and confidence to European chic.
+There is a poise and confidence that seems essential to European chic.

 On this trip I purchased an ivory lace jacket, floral print dress, and a watercolor print blouse.
 It seems I hit most of the euro chic trends in this one shopping excursion.

 There is nothing more Euro-chic than throwing on a colorful scarf to make an outfit pop.

 I’ve added some chic pieces from designers in Europe to my Style*Mind*Chic Boutique

 As for the men, I noticed European men have a range of styles–from ready to board a yacht in Saint-Tropez, to the pastels I pointed out above, to black on black, to sneaker chic with open cuffs as seen here.

 …..on a daddy daughter date for ice cream.